MattPlum/SecureCloudComputingProject/README.md

 ## Available Scripts for server client
 In the project's client directory, you can run:

+### 'npm i'
+Navigate to server folder and client folder in terminal and run this code independently in those directories to install required package.json dependencies for each

 ### `npm start`
 Runs the app.
 Open http://localhost:3000 to view it in the browser.